-If most of the food is covered in crystals and has lots of discoloration, then you may have to throw it out as it will have the freezer-burned taste even after it is cooked.
+If most of the food is covered in crystals and has lots of discoloration, you may have to throw it out, as it will have a freezer-burned taste even after it is cooked.

 How To Prevent Freezer Burn on Meat

 The best way to prevent freezer burn on meat is to take it out of its original packaging, and either vacuum seal it or use heavy-duty freezer bags and remove as much air as possible.